ShiftClick/learn-css-flexbox/readme.md

 ## Getting Started

-Clone this repo and open `style.css`.
-Edit away! (but don't touch the HTML!)
+Clone this repo and open `index.html` in your web browser to view the unstyled list of blog posts.
+Open `style.css` and style away! (but don't edit the `index.html`!)